 For any business, the protection of financial information is paramount.
 In an era when data theft makes headlines on a regular basis – and often wreaks havoc with a company’s reputation and/or stock price – CFOs are understandably nervous at the thought of sharing sensitive financial and business information.
-However, often the best solutions for document and process workflow automation, especially in accounts payable and accounts receivable, involves outsourcing to service providers.
+However, often the best solutions for document and process workflow automation, especially in accounts payable automation and accounts receivable automation, involve outsourcing to service providers.
 What can companies do to ensure the integrity of their outsourced data?

 Recognizing the need for guidance in this area, in 1992 the American Institute of Certified Public Accountants (AICPA) created the Statement on Auditing Standards No. 70, Service Organizations.
 As outsourcing became common with the advent of cloud computing, the AICPA determined that businesses and CPAs needed more – namely, an objective evaluation tool to measure and independently verify the effectiveness of operations, compliance and financial reporting controls.
 To that end, in 2010 the AICPA introduced three Service Organization Control (SOC) reporting options: SOC1, SOC2 and SOC3.
 All are relevant to organizations using Software as a Service (SaaS) for any functions that require financial reporting, including purchase to pay and quote to cash software.